Prashant-rawal/React-with-TypeScript/README.md

 It also includes a GitHub Action to automatically deploy to your gh-pages branch.
 Just make sure that your repo has GitHub Pages enabled and the branch is set to gh-pages.
 If you're not deploying to GitHub Pages go ahead and delete the `.github` directory.

 By default the GitHub Action looks for a `main` branch, so be sure you're using that instead of `master`.

-If you want a custom domain, make sure you uncomment the `fqdn` field in [.github/workflows/next.yaml](https://github.com/btholt/next-course-starter/blob/main/.github/workflows/next.yaml) file and put your custom domain.
-If you don't do that and only set it up with the GitHub web GUI, every deploy will break the custom domain.

 ## npm commands